fwrock/interscsimulator/sim-diasca/doc/dataflow-howto/SimDiasca-dataflow-howto-english.rst

 - knowing that a given type of unit, thanks to its constructor, can be **parametrised** (leading to its instances behaving differently), this may be represented graphically: instead of designating a unit type as ``FoobarUnit``, it may be shown as ``FoobarUnit(height,width,color)``
 - a type of bus may be named (defining an ordered list of channel types); afterwards, one may consider bus auto-grouping, i.e. having a transparent translation of a bus-as-a-graphical-symbol (thus with N channels underneath) into a single pseudo-channel conveying a N-element tuple containing the related channel values (thus relying on one sending instead of N)
-- a group of ports (*portset*?) may be represented by a unique, conventional graphical element (a portset is to ports what buses is to channels); more specific activation policies could rely on portsets
+- a group of ports (*portset*?) may be represented by a unique, conventional graphical element (a portset is to ports what buses are to channels); more specific activation policies could rely on portsets
 - scale hints could be revamped (as a unit may have one scale, its inputs others, and the same for its outputs)
+- a consensual, sufficiently expressive language of types should be defined and enforced all the way regarding the values conveyed by the dataflow (such a check is not done currently)
+- the state changes of a dataflow may be collected by a process (should this feature be enabled), which could either write them in a file according to a conventional format (ex: ``*.df-state``) or make them available through an ad-hoc http server; in both cases, these information could feed a tool representing graphically (according to the conventions listed in `annex 3`_) the state of a dataflow (as an image), or the changes over time of the state of a dataflow (as a video made out of frames, generated with as few layout changes as possible from one to the next)
+- a support for a Python implementation of unit managers (at least the simplest/most classical ones) could be provided

+.. _`annex 3`:

 Annex 3: Conventions for the Graphical Representation of Dataflows